JacopoDapueto/DecisionTreeClassifier/README.md

 # DecisionTreeClassifier
-Implementation of a Decision Tree classifier described [here](https://github.com/LazyRacc00n/DecisionTreeClassifier/blob/master/algorithm.pdf) and a bunch of experiments on different dataset provided in the notebook including comments.
+Implementation of a Decision Tree classifier described [here](https://github.com/LazyRacc00n/DecisionTreeClassifier/blob/master/algorithm.pdf).
+Experiments on different datasets are provided in the notebook, and comments are included.

+The code has been tested with python 3.0.